 What are the long-term effects of Laser Eye Surgery?

 For example, medical equipment like glasses and crutches offer us temporary relief.
-Similarly, drugs may rid us of illnesses for a short while, yet only get a hold on more serious or chronic conditions with continual use.
+Similarly, drugs may rid us of illness for a short while, yet they only get a hold on serious or chronic conditions with continual use.
 Not even invasive surgical treatments are free from degrading results and problems.

 Luckily, modern medicine is increasingly placing a focus on individualist treatment plans.
-This means that patients are treated on an individual basis and gets to the root of the problem to solve it for good.
+This means that patients are treated on an individual basis to identify the root of the problem and solve it for good.

 A permanent solution to vision correction… just about

 Furthermore, Laser Eye Surgery is deemed to be one of the safest elective procedures available.
-In 2006, the National Institute of Health and Clinical Excellence, in their Guidance Document on LASIK, deemed Laser Eye Surgery to be safe and effective, with no serious concerns on the long-term safety of the procedure – providing the latest technology and techniques were used.
+In 2006, the National Institute of Health and Clinical Excellence (NICE), in their Guidance Document on LASIK, deemed Laser Eye Surgery to be safe and effective, with no serious concerns about the long-term safety of the procedure – providing the latest technology and techniques were used.

 While the effects of Laser Eye Surgery are extremely long-lasting, we are never completely free from the natural effects of ageing.
-As we get older, everything from our skin, internal organs, and our muscles start to deteriorate, affecting our ability to get around, recover from illness, and, of course, to see.
+As we get older, everything from our skin, muscles and organs can begin to deteriorate.
+This can affect our ability to get around, recover from illness, and, of course, to see.

-With no stopping the natural ageing process and the gradual decline in the level of vision, the best that can be done to maintain a ‘permanent fix’ to vision issues, it may become necessary to undergo a touch-up or enhancement laser procedure to refine the vision to its best possible state.
+Unfortunately, there is currently no solution to the ageing process.
+Therefore, in order to maintain a ‘permanent fix’ to vision issues, it may become necessary to undergo a touch-up or enhancement laser procedure to refine vision to its best possible state.

 The inevitable arrival of Presbyopia

-Translating literally as ‘old eye’, Presbyopia is the term used to describe the effects of the ageing of the eyes.
+Presbyopia – translated literally as “old eye” – is the term used to describe the effects of the ageing of the eyes.
 Ageing can affect the internal lens causing a change in eye size and shape during middle age and later life.

 Left unchecked, Presbyopia inevitably leads to the need for reading glasses, bifocals, or varifocals.
 But with a little intervention from Laser Eye Surgery, it can be effectively managed and improved.